 MARCH 16-18th SPRINGSIDE CHESTNUT HILL ACADEMY COMPETITION - Finished 9th after qualification matches, 7 Wins - 5 Loss.
 We joined Alliance #5 for the Elimination Rounds, winning two out of three Quarter Final Matches, and ultimately losing both Semifinal Matches.

-Awarded the "Industrial Design Award" sponsored by General Motors "Celebrates form and function in an efficiently designed machine that effectively addresses the game challenge."
-(A first for the team.)
+Awarded the “Industrial Design Award” Sponsored by General Motors “"Celebrates form and function in an efficiently designed machine that effectively addresses the game challenge."
+(The second year in a row for this award)

 History of Team 4342